jjg/freetrace/README.md

 A device which provides the wearer a privacy-respecting way to monitor and share their risk of contracting or transmitting COVID-19 (or other communicable diseases) based on contact with others.

+## Distinguishing Features

+* **Privacy:** Unlike app-based contact tracing using smartphones, freetrace requires no Internet connection and knows absolutely no personal information about the user other than their diagnosis status
+* **Accessibility:** Freetrace requires no special skills or experience to operate and is language-agnostic
+* **Reliability:** Freetrace has no screen, no glass and only one connector (to charge the battery) which makes it possible to be constructed in a much more durable way than a smartphone
+* **Cost:** Freetrace's hardware far less inexpensive than a smartphone, making it practical for a much wider range of people (including children)

+## Usage

+The device is worn (or carried, depending on the exact implementation).
+When the wearer's risk crosses a threshold this is indicated by illuminating the corresponding LED (exact thresholds have not yet been defined, see below).
+When the wearer is in an area of heightened risk, status is displayed in "real-time", allowing the wearer to alter their location temporarilly to reduce risk of transmission.

+If the wearer has been diagnosed, a switch on the device is used to indicate this and the device will broadcast the wearers status to reflect maximum risk until the wearer has recovered from the infection.

-Status is determined internally to the device as a number based on the number of minutes since contact (direct or indirect) with a diagnosed person.
+>Internally, status based on the number of minutes since contact (direct or indirect) with a diagnosed person.
 Ranges can be established to provide recommendations for behavior changes to reduce the chances of spreading or contracting the infection.

-"real-time" feedbac can also be provided by indicating when other devices are present based on their current status value.

-If the wearer has been diagnosed, a switch on the device is used to indicate this and the device will set the wearers status to reflect maximum risk until the wearer has recovered from the infection.

 ## Theory of Operation